Skip to content

 Cybersecurity

-Clemson University’s Office of Information Security is committed to protecting the privacy of its students, alumni, faculty and staff, as well as protecting the confidentiality, integrity and availability of information.
+Clemson University’s Office of Information Security is committed to protecting the confidentiality, integrity, and availability of information for its faculty, staff and students.
 To support these goals, the CCIT Office of Information Security promotes awareness through education to assist with understanding, recognizing and implementing security best practices.

 Report Security Incident